julienXX/dotvim/README.md

 Make sure vim finds the vimrc file by either symlinking it:
 `$ ln -s ~/.vim/vimrc ~/.vimrc`

-Remember to run :BundleInstall to tell Vundle to grab all plugins
+Run :BundleInstall to tell Vundle to bundle all plugins

 Mostly inspired by jhchabran vimfiles https://github.com/jhchabran/vimfiles